 Three audio walks from a workshop on Imaginary Tourguiding

-We took journeys to Quebec, Southeast London and Cairo without leaving our seats
+We took journeys to Canada, Southeast London and Cairo without leaving our seats

 Enter on a street corner that slopes up.
 Buildings start to disappear.
 Trees start to appear in their place.
 You are walking into the sky.
 You follow the path until you have an aerial view of South East London.
 You follow the path up.
 In this slope in the sky, people play tennis, listen to music, paint with their friends in the grass, drink coffee. - Megan Reddy